-In the heart of Piran, you’ll find Tartini Square, the town’s central square that’s surrounded by restaurants and elegant buildings and overlooks an old port.
+Despite its small size, there’s plenty of fun things to do in Piran.
+In the heart of the town, you’ll find Tartini Square, Piran’s central square that’s surrounded by restaurants and elegant buildings and overlooks an old port.
 It’s the perfect place to enjoy some Istrian cuisine and people-watch.

 For amazing views of the Adriatic Sea and the whole peninsula dotted with terracotta-colored roofs, visit the medieval fortification walls of Piran and climb the bell tower of St. George’s Church.

-Since Piran is pretty small, you can easily stroll through the town within a few hours but I recommend staying there for the night to experience its charm to the fullest.
+Since Piran is pretty compact, you can easily stroll through the town within a few hours but I recommend staying there for the night to experience its charm to the fullest.